Can You Really Make Money With Matched Betting in Australia?

 Step 2: The Profit Bet (Using the Free Bet)

-- Find Another Event: You find another event, preferably with slightly higher odds to maximize profit (though not strictly necessary).
-Let's say Team Z to win is 5.0 on AlphaBet and 5.1 on the Exchange.
+- Find Another Event: Preferably with slightly higher odds to maximize profit.
+Team Z to win at 5.0 on AlphaBet and 5.1 on the Exchange.

-- Place the Back Bet (Free): You use your $50 Free Bet on Team Z to win at odds of 5.0 with AlphaBet.
-Remember, this stake isn't your money!
+- Place the Free Bet: Use your $50 Free Bet on Team Z at 5.0 with AlphaBet.

-- Calculate the Lay Bet: The calculator, factoring in that the stake isn't returned on a free bet win, tells you to lay, say, $40.00 against Team Z at odds of 5.1 on the Exchange.
+- Calculate and Place the Lay Bet: The calculator (factoring in that the stake isn't returned on a free bet) tells you to lay $40.00 at 5.1 on the Exchange.

 - Outcome: